Building Young Minds : The Magic of Block Play!

 • Encourages experimentation and hypothesis testing

-Age-specific recommendations for block play
+Age-specific recommendations

 For toddlers (1-3 years):